broadinstitute/tandem-repeat-catalog/README.md

 ### Tandem Repeat Catalog & Variation Clusters

 This repo provides a general purpose genome-wide TR catalog for genotyping TR copy numbers in short read or long read sequencing data.
-It also flags TRs that reside within variation clusters, and provides locus defitions that make it easier to perform sequence level analysis of these more complex regions.
+It also flags TRs that reside within variation clusters, and provides locus definitions that support more accurate sequence-level analysis of these more complex regions.
 Locus definitions are provided in the formats expected by many existing TR genotyping tools.
 This project is being developed as part of a collaboration between Ben Weisburd, Egor Dolzhenko, and others.

 [Release v1.0](https://github.com/broadinstitute/tandem-repeat-catalogs/releases/tag/v1.0) is now available in draft form.

-File names that start with `repeat_catalog_v1.hg38` specify narrow locus boundaries around TRs and are designed for repeat copy number analysis.
-They contain `4,863,041` TRs.
+File names that start with `repeat_catalog_v1.hg38` contain `4,863,041` TRs and are designed for repeat copy number analysis.
 The following formats are provided:

 <br />
 <table>